Where it all began…my interest in landscape photography

 March 13, 2018

-After a few years of running a business that was focused on wedding videography, in 2006 I started to take landscape photography more seriously with the purchase of my first DSLR, the Canon 30D.
-It was a great camera, with an 8MP APS-C sensor it was the perfect introduction to a more serious side of digital photography, and back then prices of digital SLR cameras still was at the higher end.
-I had to settle for this mid-range camera, which was still consider semi-pro.
+After a few years of running my first business that was focused on wedding videography, in 2006 I started to take landscape photography more seriously with the purchase of my first DSLR, the Canon 30D.
+It was a great camera, with an 8MP APS-C sensor it was the perfect introduction to a more serious side of digital photography, and back then prices of digital SLR cameras still were at the higher end and well beyond the reach of most people.
+I had to settle for this mid-range camera, which was still considered semi-pro with its metal body and similar button layout to the more professional options available for those in full time commercial and sports photography.
 I remember going for one of Canon’s professional lenses, the 17-40m f/4 L wide angle lens.
+This was a great lens as it was weather sealed, lightweight, sharp and a great performer for the size.
+The L series of lenses were already well known to be highly reliable, which is what you need when you are out in the elements!

-Not longer after purchasing my DSLR, I also had the opportunity to travel to Nepal that year, on a hiking trip in the Himalayan mountains around the base camp of Mt Everest and surrounding places of interest.
+Not long after purchasing my DSLR, I also had the opportunity to travel to Nepal, on a 3-week hiking trip in the Himalayan mountains around the base camp of Mt Everest and surrounding mountain ranges and walking tracks.
 This was spectacular scenery and in reality, my landscape photography skills at the time did not do the place justice.
-We hiked around the mountain tracks for nearly 3 weeks.
+We hiked around the mountain tracks and made it back safely to Kathmandu without any major incident.
+Most people in my tour group came down with some form of altitude sickness, but thankfully I was able to avoid that.
 Maybe one day I’ll be able to get back there…

-The land was also very barren in the higher areas, with very little vegetation.
-However the mountains were amazing.
-I will never forget how impressive they were.
+Up in the higher regions of the Himilayas, the land was also very barren, with very little vegetation and mainly dirt and rocks.
+However, the mountains were spectacular.
+I will never forget how impressive they were, with the higher peaks covered in snow.
 When you are surrounded by amazing landscapes it is the natural reaction to just absorb it all in and for me, the next step is to want to take a photograph of the scene to be able to share with others.
-Thats what I plan on continuing to do as I travel around to some amazing places.
+That’s what I plan on continuing to do as I travel around to some of the amazing locations on planet earth.
+The state of Tasmania for example has many beautiful national parks that people travel all over the world to visit, such as Cradle Mountain national park.